carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 * Write Back (Instruction is executed, and results are written back).
 * Retire (Instruction is retired; writes are architecturally committed).

-The default pipeline only models the out-of-order portion of a processor.
+The in-order pipeline implements the following sequence of stages:
+* InOrderIssue (Instruction is issued to the processor pipelines).
+* Retire (Instruction is retired; writes are architecturally committed).

+:program:`llvm-mca` assumes that instructions have all been decoded and placed into a queue before the simulation start.
 Therefore, the instruction fetch and decode stages are not modeled.
-Performance bottlenecks in the frontend are not diagnosed. :program:`llvm-mca` assumes that instructions have all been decoded and placed into a queue before the simulation start.
+Performance bottlenecks in the frontend are not diagnosed.
 Also, :program:`llvm-mca` does not model branch prediction.

 Instruction Dispatch
 """"""""""""""""""""